Salesforce Commerce Cloud B2C Commerce Cartridge operational overview

 For other pages, the alt text depends on which option you are using:

-• For Option 1, the alt text that is specified in the sfcc-alt-text structured metadata field of the primary image in Cloudinary is used.
+• For Option 1 - media directly uploaded to Cloudinary, the alt text that is specified in the sfcc-alt-text structured metadata field of the primary image in Cloudinary is used.
 The value of this field is imported into the CLD Alt Text For Images attribute in your product in SFCC when the Import Image Path and Alt Text job is run.
 This attribute can be inserted into the image tag used to display the image on your site.

 Note